opnfv/dovetail/docs/testing/user/userguide/testing_guide.rst

 Configuration for Running Tempest Test Cases
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The test cases in the test areas `interop` (OpenStack Interoperability tests), `ipv6` and `tempest` are based on Tempest.
+The test cases in the test areas `osinterop` (OpenStack Interoperability tests), `ipv6` and `tempest` are based on Tempest.
 A SUT-specific configuration of Tempest is required in order to run those test cases successfully.
 The corresponding SUT-specific configuration options should be supplied in the file